 Before you apply for further credit, take the time to do your homework and weigh up whether you can commit to paying off your debt on time.
 Lenders may not look favourably upon those who make multiple enquiries over a short period of time because you may appear to be in credit stress.

-You can get your Equifax credit report for free and also keep track of your credit report with an annual subcription to My Credit Alert, which keeps you during the year by sending you email updates about specific changes on your Equifax credit file.
-You'll also receive a copy of your credit report every 12 months.
+You can get your Equifax credit report for free and also keep track of your credit report with subscription packages from Equifax, which keeps you updated by sending you email updates about specific changes on your Equifax credit file.
 This can also increase your chances of detecting identity theft early.

 Pay your bills on time